lmendiboure/5G-Course/5G-Architecture/README.md

 The objective of this session is to understand what the main elements of the 5G architecture are.
 The idea is also to introduce the different protocols used at the Radio level.
 These elements will be discussed theoretically and then through a practical application.

-Some notes:
-  - Links for VMs download: https://ftp.science.ru.nl/cs/kkohls/2021_open5gs_vms/ (if not working, a Google Drive alternative could be proposed)
-  - Adress to send your report: *leo.mendiboure@univ-eiffel.fr*

 ## 1. Theoretical analysis

 The idea is to understand what the main components are and the main differences between 4G and 5G architectures.